Off to hospital? Don’t let medical error happen to you AVOID HOSPITAL STUFF-UPS!

 The people who run Medical Error Action Group know the system inside out, all the pitfalls, and all the advantages.
 They understand your plight, loss, frustration and outrage, as they’ve been through it themselves.
 It is why Medical Error Action Group was founded.

 Being informed is imperative

-You need to devote time and energy to take on medical practitioners and hospitals and be prepared to do the hard slog.
+You need to devote time and energy to take on medical practitioners and hospitals and state/territory governments and be prepared to do the hard slog.
 Being informed and knowing what’s in store will keep you on the right track.
-Bear in mind that no one will be more interested in your medical matter than you.
+Bear in mind that no one will be more interested in your medical event matter than you.